Reliable Workflow Breakdown

 consistent steps, controlled access provisioning, compliance traceability

-What This Workflow Demonstrates
+What Makes This Workflow Reliable

-- consistent across managers and roles
+- consistent execution across teams and roles

-- auditable for compliance
+- full auditability for compliance

-Example Workflow Structure (Steps + Actors)
+Workflow Logic (Steps + Actors)

 Actors